What Is Postpartum Psychosis?

 Postpartum psychosis is a serious psychological illness known to affect women during the postpartum phase.

 The symptoms of postpartum psychosis often become evident suddenly without any warning signs.
-Postpartum psychosis can also occur in women who have no apparent history of any mental illness.
+Postpartum psychosis can also occur in women with no apparent mental illness history.

 When does postpartum psychosis start?

 Postpartum psychosis often begins within the first few days following childbirth.
-It tends to become worse quickly and needs to be treated as an emergency.
+It tends to worsen quickly and must be treated as an emergency.

 How common is postpartum psychosis?

-Postpartum psychosis is a comparatively rare condition affecting approximately 1 or 2 in 1000 women during their postpartum period.
+Postpartum psychosis is a comparatively rare condition affecting approximately 1 or 2 in 1000 women postpartum.

 How long does postpartum psychosis last?